-I am a landlord that has been awarded a small claims judgment in excess of $5,000.
+I am a landlord who has been awarded a small claims judgment in excess of $5,000.
 Can this be reported to a credit bureau?
 If so, how?

 Civil judgments like the one you describe are a debt owed through the court.
 In the past, the judgment would have become part of your previous tenant's credit report with no action on your part.
-However, Experian no longer shows judgment and tax lien information as part of a consumer's credit history.
+However, Experian no longer shows judgments or tax lien information as part of a consumer's credit history.

 Bankruptcy is now the only public record information that is collected routinely by the national credit reporting companies, including Experian.